jsilter/GeneralEvaluation/README.md

 ## Methods

 The performance is evaluated using multiple metrics.
 Area-under-the-curve (AUC) and precision-recall curve (PRC) are calculated with [scikit-learn](https://scikit-learn.org/stable/) functions.
-The "Net Benefit" is calculated according to the definition in [Piovani et al](https://pmc.ncbi.nlm.nih.gov/articles/PMC10454914/).

 ## License